learn-co-curriculum/dsc-type-1-and-2-error/README.md

-And with that you can now calculate a p-value using a traditional z-test:
+And with that you can now calculate a p-value using a traditional $z$-test:

 ### $ z = \frac{\bar{x}-\mu}{\sigma/\sqrt{n}}$